 Many of you know that my lottery dream is to build my own backyard roller coaster.
-That dream is partially inspired by one of Francine Pascal's Sweet Valley Kid's books I read as kid.
-In the book, the Wakefield twins receive a roller coaster from a their new friend who's family lives inside the amusement park they visited.
+That dream is partially inspired by one of Francine Pascal's Sweet Valley Kid's books I read as a kid.
+In the book, the Wakefield twins receive a roller coaster from their new friend whose family lives inside the amusement park they visited.
 The dream's also partially inspired by the fact that I grew up within driving distance of three major amusement parks including the roller coaster capital of the world, Cedar Point.
 Roller coasters are one of the only things I've missed since moving to Boise.

 That's why I fell down the rabbit hole researching the history of amusement parks in Idaho.
 Turns out, throughout history Boise's been home to at least two roller coasters.
-Many of you remember the "Mad Mouse" style roller coaster that used to be part of the small, now defunct amusement park in Julia Davis Park that went by the name "Boise Fun Spot."
+Many of you remember the "Mad Mouse" style roller coaster that used to be part of the small, now-defunct amusement park in Julia Davis Park that went by the name "Boise Fun Spot."
 The Fun Spot stopped operating sometime in the late 90s.

 A little over a decade later, the White City Park opened next door.
-According to a history document on Boise's East End Neighborhood Association's website the White City was actually Boise's first public park and included a joy wheel, fun factory, pavilion, skating ring, miniature railway, ostrich farm...and yes, a roller coaster!
+According to a historical document on Boise's East End Neighborhood Association's website the White City was actually Boise's first public park and included a joy wheel, fun factory, pavilion, skating ring, miniature railway, ostrich farm...and yes, a roller coaster!

-Unfortunately the original Nat building was severely damaged in a windstorm in 1934, was condemned and torn down.
+Unfortunately, the original Nat building was severely damaged in a windstorm in 1934, was condemned and torn down.
 The original pool remained and eventually reopened as the outdoor Natatorium we know today.
-White City Park survived a few more years, but was torn down in 1940.
+White City Park survived a few more years but was torn down in 1940.

-We may have missed that extremely cool period in Boise History, but thanks to Gordon Roberts, a member of the Idaho Virtual Reality Council, we have a unique opportunity to see what it was like back them!
+We may have missed that extremely cool period in Boise History, but thanks to Gordon Roberts, a member of the Idaho Virtual Reality Council, we have a unique opportunity to see what it was like back then!
 He spent over 400 hours creating a Virtual Reality tour of what the Natatorium and White City properties looked like at the turn of the century.
-He worked off photographs from the Idaho State Archives and old stories/advertisements Idaho Statesman and put together a 20 minute virtual reality tour that you can watch HERE.
+He worked off photographs from the Idaho State Archives and old stories/advertisements Idaho Statesman and put together a 20-minute virtual reality tour that you can watch HERE.